How to Hug a Porcupine – 3 Steps to Loving Difficult People

 These types of people remind me of porcupines.

 For some of these individuals, “difficult” can be a generous description.
-A brief encounter with some leave you feeling down right aggravated.
+A brief encounter with some leaves you feeling downright aggravated.
 You can purpose in your heart to love like Jesus but the minute you get near this person, everything in you recoils.

 But Jesus said in Luke 6:32: “If you love only those who love you, why should you get credit for that?
 Even sinners love those who love them!”